 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Malignant tumor as large as a kidney
+The malignant tumor was as large as a kidney.

 VnExpressVnExpress20/11/2023

-She and her family decided to receive treatment in Vietnam instead of returning to the US.
+She and her family decided to seek treatment in Vietnam instead of returning to the US.
 "I trust the doctors' skills, partly because the cost of treatment in Vietnam is much lower than in the US," she said.

 Anh Thu